 Connections – Surfshark has one more feature you might like: support for unlimited simultaneous connections.
 Most VPNs, including ExpressVPN and NordVPN, support five or six simultaneous connections.
 And while this is enough for most people, Surfshark gives you even more.

 What about servers?
-IPVanish offers a good number of servers, (1,600+ in all) in 75 locations around the world.
+IPVanish offers 200+ servers in 40+ countries around the world.
 This is about on par with other large VPN services, including CyberGhost and ExpressVPN.